microsoft/vscode-docs/docs/java/java-debugging.md

 ![Launch in Terminal](images/java-debugging/launch-in-terminal.gif)

 Step filter is supported by the extension to filter out types that you do not wish to see or step through while debugging.
-With this feature, you can configure the packages to filter within your launch.json so they could be skipped when you step through.
-See below
+With this feature, you can configure the packages to filter within your `launch.json` so they could be skipped when you step through.

 ![Step Filter](images/java-debugging/step-filter.gif)

-The debugger also enables you to evaluate expressions in variable watch window as well as debug console, you can also use this feature for conditional breakpoint setting.
-See below
+The debugger also lets you evaluate expressions in the **WATCH** window as well as the Debug Console> You can also use this feature for conditional breakpoint setting.

 ![Expression Evaluation](images/java-debugging/expression-evaluation.gif)

 Another advanced feature the debugger supports is hot code replacement.
 Hot code replacement (HCR) is a debugging technique whereby the Java debugger transmits new class files over the debugging channel to another JVM.
-It’s a standard technique to Java to facilitate experimental development and to foster iterative trial-and-error coding.
-With this new feature, you can start a debugging session and change a Java file in your development environment, and the debugger will replace the code in the JVM running your code.
-No restart is required, therefor it’s called “hot”.
-Below is an illustration of how you can use HCR with Debugger for Java In VS Code.
+HCR facilitates experimental development and fosters iterative trial-and-error coding.
+With this new feature, you can start a debugging session and change a Java file in your development environment, and the debugger will replace the code in the running JVM.
+No restart is required, which is why it’s called "hot".
+Below is an illustration of how you can use HCR with Debugger for Java in VS Code.

 ![Hot Code Replacement](images/java-debugging/hcr.gif)